 - Level

 - Discharge

 - Surface Runoff

 - Concentration

 - Mass Flux

 - Weir/Gate Position

 - Pump ON/OFF

+- Action Active (returns a value TRUE when the selected action is active, and FALSE when it's inactive)

+- Action Active Time (returns a TimeSpan, which is the time since it was last activated.
+It returns zero when the action is not active.
+It can be turned into hours or seconds using a formula)

+- Velocity

-- Action Active
+- Water depth

+- Area (cross sectional / flow area)

-- Action Active Time
+- Volume

 - Valve Opening

 - External (external time series file)